wavemotion-dave/MicroDS/README.md

 * 4K Internal RAM + 16K External Expansion RAM for 20K total (+128 byte CPU RAM).
 * Optional memory expansion to 32K in machine configuration.
 * Optional emulation of the MCX-128 peripheral with MCXBASIC 2.1
+* Optional Alice 4K emulation with RAM expansion and loading of .k7 files.
 * Cassette (.C10) support for loading games and programs.
 * Save/Load Game State (one slot).
 * CPU Speed overclock up to 130% to speed up some of the older BASIC programs.